last-ent/last-ent.github.io/posts/introduction-to-option-type.md

 .. title: Introduction to Option Type
 .. slug: introduction-to-option-type
 .. date: 2020-06-01 00:38:34 UTC+02:00
-.. tags: software design, functional programming, programming, scala, FP for sceptics, FP for sceptics
+.. tags: software design, functional programming, programming, scala, FP for sceptics
 .. category:
 .. link:
 .. description: Introduction to Option Type aka Maybe Type.
 A beginner friendly, crisp & concise article on how to think and reason about Option type.